wingkwong/leetcode-the-hard-way/tutorials/basic-topics/linked-list.md

 **Leetcode 237.
 Delete Node in a Linked List:**

 There is a singly linked list.
-You have to delete a `node` from the list.
-You are given the `node` to delete but not the `head` of the list.
-Delete the given `node`.
-Note that by deleting the `node`, we `do not` mean removing it from memory.
+You have to delete a $node$ from the list.
+You are given the $node$ to delete but not the $head$ of the list.
+Delete the given $node$.
+Note that by deleting the $node$, we $do not$ mean removing it from memory.
 We mean:

 *The value of the given node should not exist in the linked list.
 *The number of nodes in the linked list should decrease by one.
 *All the values before node should be in the same order.
 *All the values after node should be in the same order.

-**Approach:** Change the value of the `current node` to the value of the `next` node.
+**Approach:** Change the value of the $current node$ to the value of the $next$ node.
 Do this until the last node.

 **Solution:**